Corey-Everett/SKG/README.md

 * Week 4 (Nov 19th 7-9pm):
 - Work on GUI and create what starts to look like software, discuss how final project will look
 * Week 5 (Nov 26th 7-9pm):
-- Create functions for reviewing and deleting reviews
-* Week 6 (Dec 3rd 7-9pm):
-- Finish project and have a presentable version of it.
+- Create functions for reviewing and deleting reviews.
+Finish project and have a presentable version of it.

 # Team Members
 * Corey Everett, Administrator/Creator, Tester